mjfusa/MicrosoftStoreHelpers/ManageFromService/readme.md

 1. Get the Collection API token in the step above and pass it to the ```serviceTicket``` parameter of [StoreContext.GetCustomerCollectionsIdAsync(String, String) Method (Windows.Services.Store)](https://docs.microsoft.com/en-us/uwp/api/windows.services.store.storecontext.getcustomercollectionsidasync)
 2. For the REST Purchase API use the Purchase API token received in the step above and pass it to the ```serviceTicket``` parameter of [StoreContext.GetCustomerPurchaseIdAsync(String, String) Method (Windows.Services.Store)](https://docs.microsoft.com/en-us/uwp/api/windows.services.store.storecontext.GetCustomerPurchaseIdAsync)

     Note: If these APIs return an empty string, review the above checkpoints.
 Note that the app registration may not be in effect yet given the 16 hour SLA.
+Don't forget to publish and install the app - see 'Preparing your UWP above.'